Shape dependence of Edelstein and magnetoelectric effects in the V-shaped model: sp-model

 where $a$ is the lattice constant and $\theta$ is the apex angle of the V shape, as shown in Fig.~\ref{fig:kulat}.

 The Hamiltonian is decomposed into three parts as follows:

-The first term $\hat{\mathcal{H}}_{\mathrm{hop}}$ represents the hopping term, which includes the Slater-Koster parameters $t_{ss\sigma}$ and $t_{sp\sigma}$ for the nearest-neighbor hopping~\cite{Slater_PhysRev.94.1498}.
-The hopping between the $p$ orbitals is neglected ($t_{pp\sigma}=t_{pp\pi}=0$) for simplicity. $\hat{\mathcal{H}}_{\mathrm{hop}}$ is given by
+The first term $H_{\mathrm{hop}}$ represents the hopping term, which includes the Slater-Koster parameters $t_{ss\sigma}$ and $t_{sp\sigma}$ for the nearest-neighbor hopping~\cite{Slater_PhysRev.94.1498}.
+The hopping between the $p$ orbitals is neglected ($t_{pp\sigma}=t_{pp\pi}=0$) for simplicity. $H_{\mathrm{hop}}$ is given by

 where the lattice number $n$ of $\bm{R}_n$ is omitted for notational simplicity (e.g., $\bm{R}=\bm{R}_n,\bm{\delta}=\bm{\delta}_n$). $\bm{\delta}$ is the direction cosine for the nearest-neighbor sites from $\bm{R}$.
-The relationship between $\bar{\varepsilon}$ and the Slater-Koster parameters is given by
+The relationship between ${\varepsilon}$ and the Slater-Koster parameters is given by

-The second term $\hat{\mathcal{H}}_{\Delta}$ represents the energy level of the $p$ orbital measured from that of the $s$ orbital, which is expressed as
+The second term $H_{\Delta}$ represents the energy level of the $p$ orbital measured from that of the $s$ orbital, which is expressed as

-The third term $\hat{\mathcal{H}}_{\mathrm{SOC}}$ represents the atomic spin--orbit coupling (SOC) term, which is represented by
+The third term $H_{\mathrm{SOC}}$ represents the atomic spin--orbit coupling (SOC) term, which is represented by

-where $\bar{\bm{l}}$ and $\bar{\bm{s}}$ represent the matrices of the orbital and spin angular momentum operators, respectively. $\hbar$ is the reduced Planck constant.
+where $\bm{l}_{mm'}$ and $\bm{s}_{\sigma\sigma'}$ represent the matrix elements of the orbital and spin angular momentum operators, respectively. $\hbar$ is the reduced Planck constant.
 It is noted that the orbital angular momentum operator is defined within the $p$-orbital subspace.

 For the above model, we evaluate the ME tensor by using the linear response theory.
 The ME tensor $\alpha^{\nu;\rho}$, which corresponds to the coefficient describing the linear response of the magnetization $\delta M^{\nu}$ to an external electric field $E^{\rho}$, is defiend as: